 5.4.2 Pre-conditions

 Lihua has one smartphone and one smart glass.
-The Smartphone (PIN device) can connect with the Smart glasses (PIN device) using non 3GPP RAT direct device connections capability.
+The Smartphone (PIN Element ) can connect with the Smart glasses (PIN Element) using non 3GPP RAT direct device connections capability.
 This is Lihua’s Personal IoT Network (PIN).

-Lihua has also subscribed to her service provider for an operator managed video service, therefore, the Smartphone (PIN device) can also connect with the Smart glassed (PIN device) using the operator direct device connections capability using operators managed spectrum.
+Lihua has also subscribed to her service provider for an operator managed video service, therefore, the Smartphone (PIN Element) can also connect with the Smart glassed (PIN Element) using the operator direct device connections capability using operators managed spectrum.
 The service provider bills based on data consumption, time, or the operator managed resources used for the service data transmission, e.g. operators managed spectrum.
-The Smart glasses (PIN device) can determine if non 3GPP RAT and or the operator managed direct device connections capabilities are congested or not.
-If operator managed direct device connection service is not available e.g. out of 3GPP coverage the service will not be used by a PIN device and non 3GPP RAT direct device connection can be used.
+The Smart glasses (PIN Element) can determine if non 3GPP RAT and or the operator managed direct device connections capabilities are congested or not.
+If operator managed direct device connection service is not available e.g. out of 3GPP coverage the service will not be used by a PIN Element and non 3GPP RAT direct device connection can be used.

-The Smart glass (PIN device) can transmit the video service via both the WLAN and the operator managed direct device connections capability simultaneously.
+The Smart glass (PIN Element) can transmit the video service via both the WLAN and the operator managed direct device connections capability simultaneously.
 The smartphone is allowed to select to transmit over non 3GPP RAT direct device connection or the non-operator managed spectrum based on some criteria, which are provided by lihua or the operator.
-The smartphone (PIN device) allows Lihua to set up a set of parameters to control the video quality when her operator managed video service will be used so that she can control the usage of her operator managed direct device connections provided service.
+The smartphone (PIN Element) allows Lihua to set up a set of parameters to control the video quality when her operator managed video service will be used so that she can control the usage of her operator managed direct device connections provided service.

-If requested by the operator, the Smartphone (PIN device) collects and reports to the operator network the statistics information of the non 3GPP RAT direct device connection, such as the data volume transmitted over non 3GPP RAT direct device connection or the non-operator managed spectrum, if 3GPP authentication was used, service discovery was used.
+If requested by the operator, the Smartphone (PIN Element) collects and reports to the operator network the statistics information of the non 3GPP RAT direct device connection, such as the data volume transmitted over non 3GPP RAT direct device connection or the non-operator managed spectrum, if 3GPP authentication was used, service discovery was used.

 5.4.3 Service Flows